-f.
-Other: A26 DC How are security logs and audit trails protected from tampering or modification?
-Are log files consolidated to single servers?
-T A27 DEV a.
-Are security specific regression tests performed during the development process? b.
-If yes, how frequently are the tests performed?
-A28 TEL What type of firewalls (or application gateways) do you use?
-How are they monitored/managed?
-A29 TEL What type of Intrusion Detection System/Intrusion Protection Systems (IDS/IPS) do you use?
-How are they monitored/managed?
-A30 DC TEL What are your procedures for intrusion detection, incident response, and incident investigation and escalation?
-A31 DC TEL Do you have a BYOD policy that allows your staff to put any sort of sensitive or legally protected State data on their device personal device(s) or other non-company owned system(s)?
-A32 DC TEL Do you require multifactor authentication be used by employees and subcontractors who have potential access to legally protected State data or administrative control?
-If yes, please explain your practices on multifactor authentication including the authentication level used as defined in NIST 800-63 in your explanation.
-If no, do you plan on implementing multifactor authentication?
-If so, when?
 A33 POC Will this system provide the capability to track data entry/access by the person, date, and time?
 A34 DC DEV POC TEL Will the system provide data encryption for sensitive or legally protected information both at rest and transmission?
 If yes, please provide details.
 A35 DC a.
-Do you have a SOC 2 or ISO 27001 audit report? b.
+Do you have a SOC 2 or ISO 27001 audit report?b.
 Is the audit performed annually? c.
-If it is SOC 2 audit report, does it cover all 5 of the trust principles? d.
-If it is a SOC 2 audit report, what level is it? e.
-Does the audit include cloud service providers? f.
+When was the last audit performed? d.
+If it is SOC 2 audit report, does it cover all 5 of the trust principles? e.
+If it is a SOC 2 audit report, what level is it? f.
+Does the audit include cloud service providers? g.
 Has the auditor always been able to attest to an acceptable audit result?

-g.
 Will you provide a copy of your latest SOC 2 or ISO 27001 audit report upon request?
 A redacted version is acceptable.
-A36 DC Do you or your cloud service provider have any other security certification beside SOC 2 or ISO 27001, for example, FedRAMP or ITTRUST?
+A36 DC Do you or your cloud service provider have any other security certification beside SOC 2 or ISO 27001, for example, FedRAMP or HITRUST?
 A37 DC TEL Are you providing a device or software that can be defined as being Internet of Thing (IoT)?
 Examples include IP camera, network printer, or connected medical device.
 If yes, what is your process for ensuring the software on your IoT devices that are connected to the state's system, either permanently or intermittently, are maintained and/or updated?
 A38 DC Who configures and deploys the servers?
 Are the configuration procedures available for review, including documentation for all registry settings?
 A39 DC What are your policies and procedures for hardening servers?
-A40 DC TEL (Only to be used when medical devices are being acquired.)
-Please give the history of cybersecurity advisories issued by you for your medical devices.
-Include the device, date, and the nature of the cybersecurity advisory.
-A41 DC POC Does any product you propose to use or provide the State include software, hardware, or hardware components manufactured by any company on the US Commerce Department's Entity List?
-A42 DC Describe your process for monitoring the security of your suppliers.
+A40 DC POC Does any product you propose to use or provide the State include software, hardware, or hardware components manufactured by any company on the federal government's Entity List?
+A41 DC Describe your process for monitoring the security of your suppliers.